 Stiff competition has also driven interest rates down to as little as 2.5%.
-With so much choice, speaking to an independent equity release specialist such as Age Partnership could be a good idea, as they can search the entire market on your behalf to help you find the best deal..
+With so much choice, speaking to an equity release specialist such as Age Partnership could be a good idea, as they can compare leading UK equity release providers on your behalf to help you find the best deal.

 Drawdown lifetime mortgages are still the most popular type of equity release plan, attracting 57% of new customers in Q3 2021, closely followed by 47% who chose a lump sum lifetime mortgage.

 The outlook for 2022

 Equity release is expected to continue going from strength to strength.
 Research by More2Life found that 94% of advisers feel confident about the outlook for the equity release in 2022.
 This is likely to be influenced by the increase in customers releasing equity to pay off interest only mortgages, an issue that according to the FCA, many homeowners will face over the coming years.

 Interest rates have finally started to rise after years of record lows, so now may be a good time to consider equity release as an option.
 Interest rates on lifetime mortgages currently remain lower than they were pre-pandemic and, on most products, the interest rate is fixed for life so you won’t be negatively affected by any future rises in the bank base rate.